- How selective is the Graduate Program in Religion?

 What is the application fee?

 To see the current application fee set by the Graduate School, visit here and view "Application Procedures."
 If you wish to be considered for both the Ph.D. and M.A. programs, you must apply to both programs separately.
-The electronic application must be completed by December 10.
-New applications will not be accepted after December 10.
-Detailed application instructions can be found on the Graduate School's site.
+Detailed application instructions and application deadlines can be found on the Graduate School's site.

 What do I need to include in my application?